Recruiting Tip: Don’t be foolish on social media

 If you make a mistake on social media, fix it

 The best thing you can do when you make a mistake of any kind is to admit it, learn from it and don’t let it happen again.
 Don’t make excuses or try to hide it.
-If you realize that you tweeted or posted something you shouldn’t have: 1.
-Delete it immediately 2.
-Take responsibility for it.
+If you realize that you tweeted or posted something you shouldn’t have: 1) Delete it immediately, and 2) Take responsibility for it.
 I’m not telling you to issue a blanket apology across all your social media platforms, but if the subject of an inappropriate post comes up with a college coach or anyone else, just be honest, take responsibility and let them know it was just a mistake that won’t happen again.

 - Get Livefyre